abel09011/eating_snake/README.md

 # eating_snake
-A simple 90's snake game that was built in phyton and utilizes Pygame for the Visuals and Input commands
+A simple 90's snake game that was built in phyton using object oriented programming and utilizes Pygame for the Visuals and Input commands

 This is a very simple game
 You have a snake that is looking for some fruits (which are represented by a red square) and it moves around.
 When it touches the fruit, the snake's body gets longer